Feng-Lab-MIT/AstrocyteHeterogeneity/README.md

 System requirements to run these scripts with data of our size:
 * \>128G RAM (most code was run on a Linux machine with 256G RAM)
 * at least 1 GPU

+Before running these scripts, please create a fresh conda environment and install the packages in "general_scanpy_scvi_environment.yml" via pip.
+This environment will work for most analyses, except those in folders where a sepeparate environmnet .yml file is listed (e.g. SATURN, LIANA, pertpy, etc.).